 Do I have to be admitted to Bellin College before I apply for financial aid?

-No. You do not have to be admitted to Bellin College or other campus in order to file a FAFSA, however, you must be admitted before the financial aid office can make a financial aid award offer to you.
+You do not have to be admitted to Bellin College in order to file a FAFSA, however, you must have your application accepted by admissions before the financial aid office can make a financial aid award offer to you.

 Should I bother to file a FAFSA even though I know my family makes too much money for me to qualify for aid?

 Yes.
 Every student who meets the US Department of Education’s minimum eligibility criteria will qualify for a minimum of a federal unsubsidized student loan.
 It is often difficult to know based solely on income if you qualify or not without actually applying for aid.
 If you file a FAFSA and learn that you are not eligible for aid other than an unsubsidized loan, you are not obligated to take that loan.
 Should you decide at any time during the academic year that you want to borrow the loan, it will be available for you to take advantage of.
 If you do not file a FAFSA, a federal student loan is not available.

 When will I receive my Financial Aid Money?